-In its infancy, the Parthian satrapy was located southeast of the Caspian Sea.
-Thought to be related to the Scythians of Central Asia, the nomadic Parni tribe eventually came to control Parthia.
+In the infancy of its political history, the Parthian satrapy was located southeast of the Caspian Sea.
+Thought to be related to the Scythian culture of Central Asia, the nomadic Parni tribe eventually came to control Parthia.
 While the Seleucids were weakened by internal war and conflict with the Ptolemies in the west, the Parni made their move in the east.
 The door opened for the Parni in 247 BCE when the local governor Andragorus started a rebellion against Seleucid rule.
 Knowing the Seleucids were distracted, and Andragorus was weak, Arsaces (r.
 247-217 BCE), Parthia's first king, conquered Parthia.
 Wanting Parthia back, the Seleucid ruler Antiochus III would retake it in 209 BCE.
 By this time Arsaces' son, Arsaces II (r.
 217-191 BCE) was on the throne.
 Antiochus could have killed him but, instead, he set him up as satrap.
 That may have been a mistake.

 After Antiochus left to go back to Syria, the Parthian elite, disgruntled at their subordination, deposed Arsaces II and set up Phriapatius (r.
 191-176 BCE) as their third king.
 As circumstances again favored the Parthians, with the reduction of Seleucid might by the Treaty of Apamea with the Romans in 188 BCE, Phriapatius' son, Phraates (r.
 176-171 BCE) attacked the Seleucid empire.
 By conquering the Amardians, Phraates gained the region between Hyrcania in the east and Media to the southwest.
 In this way Phraates got the ball rolling for Parthia, but selecting his brother, Mithridates (r.
 171-132 BCE) to succeed him, would result in Parthia's greatest expansion.